Each of us wants a smart mind and a healthy brain.

 Caffeine is a brain stimulant but it does not increase cognitive performance above normal.
-It has been stated that caffeine has benefits for the damaged brain by improving performance and protecting against brain dysfunction.
+Caffeine has benefits for the damaged brain by improving performance and protecting against brain dysfunction.

 5. Eat Grapes

-As an alternative to alcohol or fruit, a high-quality resveratrol (a beneficial ingredient found within red wine) capsule could prove helpful.Almost everything we eat either encourages or discourages inflammation.
+Resveratrol is the beneficial ingredient found within red wine, and a capsule of it each day could prove helpful to you.Almost everything we eat either encourages or discourages inflammation.
 Click To Tweet

 6. Move Each Day